michael-fa/FarmBot/MyFreeFarmer/Docs/jsfuncs.md

 ### Select item from rack

-:info: To interact with on positions (e.g planting on farm land)
+:grey_question: To interact with on positions (e.g planting on farm land)
 ```javascript
 globalBox((string)"title", (string)"content", (function)onClickYes(), (function)onClickCancel, (bool)no_cancel);
 ```